okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 <ApiOperation method="get" url="/api/v1/iam/resource-sets/${resourceSetIdOrLabel}/bindings/${roleIdOrLabel}/members" />

-Gets a paginated list of Members that are assigned to a Role in a Resource Set
+Lists all Members that are assigned to a Role in a Resource Set

 #### Request parameters